TaylorResearchLab/CANTOS/README.md

 3. We compute the distance of each  13,329 clinical trials tumors, 4720 WHO tumors, and 1395 NCIT tumors.
 Distance metrics used are Levenshtein, Cosine , and Jarro-Winkler. </br>

-4. We find the closest matching WHO term for each tumor for each distance metric and then also group the closest 0.05% matching group of tumors.
+4. We find the closest matching WHO term for each tumor for each distance metric and then also group the top 0.05% closest matching group of tumors.
+Each of the closest match terms are standardized to their closest matching WHO Term. </br>

-2. Cluster tumor names using distance metrics and show it is not an effective method <br />
+5. We also use the distance matrices computed to perform 3 levels of nested affinity clustering and group the tumors.
+After grouping the tumors they are standardized to their closest matching WHO Term. </br>

-3. Cluster tumor names using methods such as KNN and show it is not an effective method <br />
+6. We generate embeddings for each tumor terms (CT, WHO, NCIT) using Open AI's ADA2.0 and V-3 Large text-embedding models.
+We then compute the closest matching (Euclidean Distance) WHO terms for each tumor.  </br>

-4. Finally, use embeddings generated from OpenAI's ADA 2.0 and cluster using affinity propagation <br/>
+7. We also perform PCA on each of the embedding types and then run K-means and Affinity Clustering to group the tumors together.
+We refine the clusters by filtering outliers using isolation forest and local outlier factor.  </br>

-5. For each cluster find the closest matching NCIT or WHO Term. <br />
+8. After cluster refinement, each cluster is standardized to the WHO term that matches a majority of the members of that cluster.

 The results of this study is used to standardize the tumor names in CT database, so they can be used in a meaningful way for further downstream analysis of relating drugs and targets to tumors.